TheAssassin/galaxy-calculator/README.md

 Windows: Download zip and extract it, and run the file inside of it.

-Currently I am having issues with setting up Travis for the Unix (Linux/Mac) builds, the code compiles, it just does not upload to continuous, like Appveyor.
+Currently I am having issues with setting up Travis for the WebAssembly builds, the code compiles, it just does not upload to continuous.

-These are other verions of the program:
+These are other versions of the program:

 Linux:
 Installer (Working on Menu item in installer, it is not working)